algotom/algotom/docs/source/toc/section5/section5_1.rst

 -   To ensure that the software can work across platforms and is easy-to-install; dependencies are minimized, and only well-maintained Python libraries are used.
--   For high performance computing, making use of GPU, ease of understanding and use; Numba library is used instead of Cupy or PyCuda.
+-   For high performance computing, making use of GPU, but ease of understanding and use; Numba library is used instead of Cupy or PyCuda.
 -   Methods are broken down into building blocks to be able to run on either small or large memory RAM/GPU.
     More importantly, this design allows users to customize methods or build data processing pipeline.